jengelhorn/AS-MOA/README.md

 chr1    41      42      chr1.42.T.G
 chr1    51      52      chr1.52.T.C
 ```
-- generates an output [genotype].B73.hallifted.all.bed in bed formate with the positions of SNPs in the paternal genome with ChrB73.PositionB73.RefrenceAllele.AlternativeAllele as 4th column
+- generates an output [genotype].B73.hallifted.all.bed in bed formate with the positions of SNPs in the paternal genome with ChrB73.PositionB73.RefrenceAllele.AlternativeAllele as 4th column:
  ```
 chr9    68048   68049   chr1.4721.C.T
 chr9    68033   68034   chr1.4736.A.G